Availability heuristic: Media

 After seeing news stories about child abductions, people may judge that the likelihood of this event is greater.
 Media coverage can help fuel a person's example bias with widespread and extensive coverage of unusual events, such as homicide or airline accidents, and less coverage of more routine, less sensational events, such as common diseases or car accidents.
 Long term consumption of this media will skew the consumer's reality and influence their attitudes and emotions.
 This is referred to as cultivation theory, which aligns with availability bias: frequent exposure to similar news stories causes consumers to inflate their sense of how likely these dangers are.
 For example, when asked to rate the probability of a variety of causes of death, people tend to rate "newsworthy" events as more likely because they can more readily recall an example from memory.
 Moreover, unusual and vivid events like homicides, shark attacks, or lightning are more often reported in mass media than common and un-sensational causes of death like common diseases.

 For example, many people think that the likelihood of dying from shark attacks is greater than that of dying from being hit by falling airplane parts when more people actually die from falling airplane parts.
 When a shark attack occurs, the deaths are widely reported in the media whereas deaths as a result of being hit by falling airplane parts are rarely reported in the media.
-This shows the power media has in priming the social perceiver's thoughts and potential behaviours.
+This shows the power media has in priming the social perceiver's thoughts and can lead to the implicit idea that the ocean is more dangerous than flying.

 In a 2010 study exploring how vivid television portrayals are used when forming social reality judgments, people watching vivid violent media gave higher estimates of the prevalence of crime and police immorality in the real world than those not exposed to vivid television.
 These results suggest that television violence does in fact have a direct causal impact on participants' social reality beliefs.
 Repeated exposure to vivid violence leads to an increase in people's risk estimates about the prevalence of crime and violence in the real world.
 Counter to these findings, researchers from a similar study argued that these effects may be due to effects of new information.
 Researchers tested the new information effect by showing movies depicting dramatic risk events and measuring their risk assessment after the film.
 Contrary to previous research, there were no long-term effects on risk perception due to exposure to dramatic movies.
 However, the study did find evidence of idiosyncratic effects of the movies - that is, people reacted immediately after the movies with enhanced or diminished risk beliefs, which faded after a period of 10 days.